Zipcoder/reveal-slides.tcus/md/Interfaces.md

 ## Interfaces

 -
-An interface is a contract that all classes implementing it must follow.
-It means that code can be written against the interface without worrying about what an actual object will do with it.
+* An interface is a contract that all classes implementing it must follow.
+* It means that code can be written against the interface without worrying about what an actual object will do with it.

-Think about the `Comparable` interface.
+* Couples a class to a behavior

 -
+## Comparable Interface
+* Consider the `Comparable` interface.

 ```java
 public interface Comparable<T> {